markwkiehl/blynk_blueprint_asset_tracking/README.md

 ## Functional Requirements
 - Only publish location information when the GPS has a fix and the location has moved more than 122 m / 400 ft since it was powered on.
 - Track the device location and speed on a map in a web dashboard and mobile app.
-- Publish the device position after it boots and a GPS fix is obtained.
+- Publish the device position after the hardware boots and a GPS fix is obtained.
 - Publish the date/time in UTC when the device last published data.

 ## Overview